 Mid-century modern is such a broad term, but really, it's become a catch-all name for all things sleek, cool and swanky from the late 40's - mid 60's.
-Think sexy silhouettes, simple lines and lots of sophisticated cocktails!
-This theme can work in a quirky tropical backyard, an urban rooftop, concrete warehouse or ranch home.
-You can add a sprinkle of rhinestones and martini glasses and make many venue "mid-century" influenced!
+Think sexy silhouettes, simple lines, and lots of sophisticated cocktails!
+This theme can work in a quirky tropical backyard, an urban rooftop, a concrete warehouse, or a ranch home.
+You can add a sprinkle of rhinestones and martini glasses and make many venues "mid-century" influenced!

 -- Mad Men & The Marvelous Mrs. Maisel